VictorLandim/pokedex-ribon/readme.md

 -   [ ] Authentication/Authorization
 -   [ ] Migrate to a "real" database (mysql, postgres)
 -   [ ] Increase the number of fields in the pokemon model
--   [ ] Evolution chain field should contain all evolutions

 # Api design